Easy Crab Bisque: A not-so-gourmet, but tastes gourmet, bisque that you can make at home with real crab or imitation crab meat!

 So when I decided to whip crab bisque up, I knew I wanted to keep things simple.

-I’m so happy to say that this recipe was SO good, and I knew it had to make an appearance here on the blog because I know how much ya’ll love a good, easy, recipe… and especially one that tastes like it took forever in the kitchen.
+I’m so happy to say that this recipe was SO good, and I knew it had to make an appearance here on the blog because I know how much you all love a good, easy, recipe… and especially one that tastes like it took forever in the kitchen.
+(Especially this clam chowder soup recipe!)

 How to Make Easy Crab Bisque